Attorneys For People Injured or Killed Due To Fire & Smoke Alarm Failure

 When a smoke alarm and fire alarm work properly, they serve as invaluable tools for saving lives.
-In fact, it is estimated that three out of every five deaths from a house fire occurs because there was a smoke alarm failure.
+In fact, it is estimated that three out of every five deaths from a house fire occur because there was a smoke alarm failure.

 According to the U.S. CPSC (Consumer Product Safety Commission), home fires are the second leading cause of accidental deaths happening in the house.

-Alarms to detect fire, smoke and carbon monoxide are crucial to minimizing the potential for severe injuries and death.
+Alarms to detect fire, smoke, and carbon monoxide are crucial to minimizing the potential for severe injuries and death.
 Proper installation requires that each unit is interconnected with other devices in the home.
 Proper maintenance includes periodic testing to ensure the unit detection system is operating as designed.